Communication and Collaboration

 Sort of a twitter for work.
 Sharing files and giving specific feedback on files is easy.
 Integrates with many other common productivity and communication applications.
 Could be helpful for students working on group projects, or for faculty working together on projects.
-At its essence this is a tool to help streamline work communication and sharing.
+At its essence, this is a tool to help streamline work communication and sharing.

 A microblogging social networking tool.
-Posts are limited to 140 characters and searchable using hash tags.
+Posts are limited to 140 characters and searchable using hashtags.
 Twitter can be used by instructor to send out messages to students.
 Twitter can also work as an individualized news feed.
 Users can create lists within their twitter account to organize the tweets they follow.

-An alternative to traditional text discussion boards, Vialogues is a video based discussion forum.
+An alternative to traditional text discussion boards, Vialogues is a video-based discussion forum.
 Users upload a video and then viewers can comment.
 Comments are time-stamped as to when on the video the comment is made.
 As other viewers watch the comments posted previously are highlighted as the video plays and these comments can be replied to.
-All comments are text based.
+All comments are text-based.

-VoiceThread is another alternative to traditional text-based discussion.
+VoiceThread is another alternative to the traditional text-based discussion.
 VoiceThread is a media-based discussion platform where users can post images or video.
 From this media users can post comments or replies in text, audio, or video format.
 Free license limits users to 5 VoiceThreads and there is no moderation or threaded commenting features available.
 Pro-versions provide these options.